 10. What is your advice for people that are new to running and would like to increase their distance?

-Linda has been a runner for the past 15 years and racing long distances since 2011.
+Linda has been a runner for the past 15 years and has been racing long distances since 2011.
 She is now an established runner in Vancouver, and one of the leaders at the Vancouver Running Company.
 Linda is a brand ambassador for Lululemon, Tiux, Nuun and ON, and is active within the community, helping organize events such as the CKNW Orphan's Fund Pink Shirt Day.

 What motivates you to push yourself and stay active?